csi4999-mims/documentation/Local Development Environment/README.md

 article](https://help.github.com/articles/connecting-to-github-with-ssh/).

 <!-- We may need to create a tutorial on how to create an ssh key in
-Git Bash ond share it with GitHub.
+Git Bash and share it with GitHub.
 For the time being, though, I'll just point them to some other resources. -->

 We'll need the `C:\xampp\htdocs` directory to be completely empty in